rtgodwin/rtgodwin.github.io/vignettes/oneinfl.md

 # Package `oneinfl`

-The R package `oneinfl` package estimates one-inflated positive Poisson (OIPP) and one-inflated zero-truncated (OIZTNB) regression models.
+The R package `oneinfl` estimates one-inflated positive Poisson (OIPP) and one-inflated zero-truncated (OIZTNB) regression models.
 When count data are truncated so that $y = 1,2,\dots$, it is also often inflated at $y=1$.
 The current standard model for treating such data is the zero-truncated negative binomial (ZTNB) model.
 ZTNB fails to account for excess 1s (or too few 1s), resulting in biased and inconsistent estimators.

 This vignette illustrates `oneinfl` by reproducing and extending the MedPar results in "One-inflated zero-truncated count regression models" (Godwin, 2023).
 Please cite this paper when using `oneinfl`.